NatMota/kaggle-ieee-fraud/README.md

 # IEEE-Fraud Kaggle Challenge with CatBoost

 AKA submitting a solution to Kaggle for the first time, on a Saturday meetup.
+The dataset comprises purchases which are labelled as being authorised or not (fraud) when reported.

 The main goal of this was to merge the raw data, use only data types immediately usable in the model, generate a list of propensities for fraud on each transaction from the model and submission.
 I extended it with a graphical finish by including the SHAP library, which plays well with Catboost.

 ## Useful Links